Asthma Awareness in Children by Dr. Patricia Avila, Pediatrician

 - Allergens – including outdoor allergens like pollen, animal dander, dust mites, mold, and cockroaches.

-- Infections – including the common cold, the flu, sinus infections, and pneumonias.
+- Infections – including the common cold, the flu, sinus infections, and cases of pneumonia.

 - Irritants – including cigarette smoke or other smoke, pollution, strong odors like perfumes or scented candles, and cleaning products.